 Note: The graduate certificates are only intended for online and distance students.
 If you are an on campus student you should consider the graduate minor in statistics.

 In this certificate program, students will learn statistical methods and how to apply them in real world settings and about statistical programming techniques that are required for managing data in a typical workplace environment.
 The skills learned are critical in many work settings and should enable job changes within or between companies.
 The course requirements for this graduate certificate are listed below.

-In this certificate program, students will learn statistical concepts and methods and pedagogical techniques for teaching these statistical topics at the college (or high school) level.
+In this certificate program, students will learn statistical concepts, methods, and pedagogical techniques for teaching these statistical topics at the college (or high school) level.
 The emphasis of the program is on the effective use of modern technology for teaching statistics.
 The courses required for this graduate certificate are listed below.

 Visit NC State’s Graduate Distance Education Tuition Rates page for detailed information about graduate-level tuition and fees.

 Financial aid eligibility is determined by the Financial Aid Office.
-We encourage you to contact your financial aid adviser in the Office of Scholarships and Financial Aid.
+We encourage you to contact your financial aid advisor in the Office of Scholarships and Financial Aid.
 Criteria for funding is based on academic merit, demonstrated financial need, and enrollment in multiple Distance Education courses per semester.
-For additional information, please visit NC State’s Office of Scholarships and Financial Aid web site, or call (919) 515-2421.
+For additional information, please visit NC State’s Office of Scholarships and Financial Aid website, or call 919.515.2421.
 NC State also offers a monthly payment plan.